 We all have to start somewhere.
-While there’s a plethora of resources out there for any interested parties, we’ve compiled here what we feel are the best resources available for someone just starting out on the journey to financial independence via living below your means and dividend growth investing.
+While there are many resources out there for any interested parties, we’ve compiled here what we feel are the best resources available for someone just starting out on the journey to financial independence via living below your means and dividend growth investing.

-We recommend Scottrade as one of my brokerages.
-I do so because their transaction fees are fair and they have a ton of local offices throughout the US.
+We recommend Scottrade, which is now Ameritrade, as one of my brokerages.
+I do so because their transaction fees are fair, and they have a ton of local offices throughout the US.
 It’s reassuring to know that if I have a problem, I can visit a local office and talk to a human being.
 And if it’s after hours, I can call and actually get in touch with someone.
 I also enjoy their research tools, like access to S&P Capital IQ.
 They also have a revolutionary service called FRIP, which Jason has spoken highly of in the past.

 Great Books On Dividend Investing